TrevorHinesley/carrierwave-audio-waveform/README.md

 | `logger` | IOStream to log progress | IOStream | `nil` |

 ### Waveform Data

+>**Note:** Make sure to install [Audio Waveform](https://github.com/bbc/audiowaveform) on your local environment and production servers if you plan to generate waveform data.

 To generate an array of waveform data: